Jodie Grinham

-Jodie Grinham (born 26 July 1993) is a British archer who represented Great Britain at the 2016 Summer Paralympics in Rio de Janeiro.
+Jodie Michelle Grinham (born 26 July 1993) is a British archer who represents Great Britain in the Summer Paralympics.
+She won a silver medal at the 2016 Summer Paralympics in Rio de Janeiro and at the 2024 Summer Paralympics she won team gold and individual bronze, while seven months pregnant with her second child.

 Personal life

-Grinham was born with a short left arm and no fingers and half a thumb on her left hand.
+Grinham was born with a short left arm, no fingers and only half a thumb on her left hand.
 She was the first person with such a disability to attempt archery, so to avoid breaking the rule that the bow must not be attached to the archer, Grinham and her father Symon created a novel way of helping her grip her bow.

-She is a student at BPP Law School in Waterloo, London.
+She was a student at BPP Law School in Waterloo, London.

 Career

 Grinham first started archery in 2008.
 She was first selected for the Great Britain archery team in 2014, and finished seventh at the World Para-archery Championships in Germany in 2015.

 2016 Summer Paralympics

 Grinham competed in the women's individual compound open and the team compound open events at the 2016 Summer Paralympics.

-In the individual event, Grinham reached the quarter finals, losing to Somayeh Abbaspour of Iran.
+In the individual event, Grinham reached the quarter-finals, losing to Somayeh Abbaspour of Iran.

 In the team event, Grinham partnered John Stubbs.
 The pair finished the preliminary ranking round seeded 5th of 10 teams with a score of 1,324.
 After defeating Italy in the quarterfinals and South Korea in semi-finals, Grinham and Stubbs faced China in the gold medal match, but were bested by the Chinese duo of Zhou Jiamin and Ai Xinliang 151-143.
 This was however enough to earn Grinham a silver medal.